 A couple of issues, though: it doesn't have any USB ports, so you can't plug a printer or a storage device directly in to your network.
 And there are only two ethernet ports - which is fine if you only want to connect one or two computers directly, but irritating otherwise.

-You get a TalkTalk Super Router with one of the provider's broadband deals - either a D-Link 3752, or a HG633.
-Both have decent Wi-Fi, though experts rate the HG633 a little more highly, citing better wireless performance and excellent build quality.
+You get a TalkTalk Super Router with one of the provider's broadband deals - also known as a HG633.
+It has decent Wi-Fi, dual-band connectivity, excellent build quality.

 They come with wireless AC, dual-band Wi-Fi, and four ethernet ports - which aren't the speediest around, but they'll do the job just fine.